thebne/midiate/README.md

 Events are first parsed with [MIDIMessage](https://github.com/notthetup/midimessage) and then enriched with [@tonaljs](https://github.com/tonaljs/tonal) and some custom logic.

 ### Apps vs. System apps
 The two are actually very similar.
-The main difference is the logical association (system apps provide cross-app/core functionality, while regular apps let users experience a specific narrative).
+The main difference is logical (system apps provide cross-app/core functionality, while regular apps let users experience a specific narrative).

 The only technical subtlety is that system apps can provide an export to `settings` that automatically show in the settings app - while regular apps need to write their own settings layout.